jbellsey/redux-model-utils/docs/api-view.md

 situations, you won't even need the previous value, since the callback is only invoked when the portion of the model referenced by `selector` changes.

-The options object currently accepts only one attribute: `noInit`.
-If you set this to `true`, your callback will not be invoked at initalization time.
+The options object currently accepts only the following attributes:

+* `noInit`: If you set
+this to `true`, your callback will not be invoked at initalization time.
-You will often omit this option, as you'll want your callback to get initialized with a starting value.
+This option is not often used, as you'll want your callback to get initialized with a starting value.
+* `equals`: The normal subscription routine checks for equality by comparing primitives (i.e., `a === b`).
+If you are subscribing to changes in something other than a primitive, you can provide a custom function to test for equality.
+See below for an example.

 The `subscribe` function passes back the same `unsubscribe` hook that you get from the Redux store.